gdevaney/WallAI/index.md

 # What's Next
 - We want to investigate whether conducting fine-tuning with a subset of the dataset from ADE20K, with only wall annotation, can improve the performance of the models (April 10th)

+- We will evaluate model performance using both quantitative (Mean Intersection over Union) and qualitative (human interpretation) metrics.
+The Home Depot wall recoloration will be used as the baseline for quantitative metrics, and we will compare our best model to Home Depot's output using a qualitative approach (April 10th)

 - We plan to explore unsupervised semantic segmentation models like Hamilton's work [6], to see if this model can be modified to identify walls more efficiently and accurately.
-First, we would have to read the paper to evaluate the feasibility of this model (April 20th).
+First, we would have to read the paper to evaluate the feasibility of this model (April 20th)

-- We will evaluate model performance using both quantitative (Mean Intersection over Union) and qualitative (human interpretation) metrics.

 # Team Member Contributions

-Make a checklist
+- Jongyoon Choi
+  - Explore unsupervised semantic segmentation models
+  - Conduct unbiased survey using qualitative metrics

+- Garrett Devaney
+  - Evaluate model performance by creating quantitative measures (MIoU)
+  - Fine tune output from semantic segmentation models using edge detector

+- Michael Yu
+  - Conduct fine-tuning of ADE20K with only wall annotation
+  - Explore utilizing U-Net architecture on aggregated training set

 # References